john-tornblom/ps5-payload-sdk/README.md

 # PS5 Payload SDK
-This is an SDK for developing ELF payloads targeted at exploited PS5s running [ps5-payload-elfldr][elfldr].
+This is an SDK for developing payloads targeted at exploited PS5s running an ELF loader, e.g., [ps5-payload-elfldr][elfldr], the [BD-J ps5-payload-loader][bdj], or the [webkit approached from Specter][webkit].
 Several artifacts in this repository originate from the [PS5SDK][PS5SDK] project.

 ## Prerequisites
 On Debian-flavored operating systems, you can invoke the following command to